martinagvilas/ML-Vis-BrainHack-2021/README.md

 # Introduction to Machine Learning and Data Visualization with Python

+__Important!__ This tutorial is under development and it is still not ready to be run on colab notebooks.

 :wave:  _Welcome!_
 This short interactive tutorial will show you how to use the [scikit-learn](https://github.com/scikit-learn/scikit-learn)